 In colder weather, the car's fuel-driven heater can be activated during warming-up.
 The heater starts automatically when extra heat is required and is switched off automatically when not required.

 When the fuel-driven auxiliary heater is active, exhaust fumes may be given off from the right-hand wheel housing, which is perfectly normal.

 If you do not want the car's fuel-driven heater to start during preconditioning, activate Indoor parking, see Preconditioning - parking inside.
 However, this may prolong the warming-up time.

-The fuel-driven heater cannot be started during driving or preconditioning if the outside temperature exceeds 15 °C. At -5 °C or lower the maximum running time of the heater is 50 minutes during preconditioning.
+The fuel-driven heater cannot be started during driving or preconditioning if the outside temperature exceeds 15 °C. The heater's maximum running time is 50 minutes during preconditioning.

 If the fuel level in the tank is too low then the fuel-driven heater is prevented from starting, with inadequate heating as a result.

 Make sure that there is sufficient fuel in the car's regular fuel tank when driving at temperatures below +15 °C.

 Do not use the fuel-driven auxiliary heater indoors in unventilated areas.
 Exhaust fumes are given off.

 Fuel which spills out could be ignited.
 Switch off the fuel-driven auxiliary heater before starting to refuel.

 Check in the combined instrument panel that the heater is switched off.
 The heat symbol is shown when it is operating.